Updated Wednesday, March 25:

 Maryland Assistance Programs

-The state of Maryland has passed the Maryland Small Business COVID-19 Emergency Relief Grant Fund, the Maryland Small Business COVID-19 Emergency Relief Loan Fund and the Maryland COVID-19 Layoff Aversion Fund.
+The state of Maryland has passed the Maryland Small Business COVID-19 Emergency Relief Grant Fund, the Maryland Small Business COVID-19 Emergency Relief Loan Fund and the Maryland COVID-19 Layoff Aversion Fund as resources for eligible businesses.
 Both programs offer working capital assistance to Maryland small businesses (and nonprofits) with disrupted operations due to COVID-19.
 Applications for the three programs are completed directly through the state of Maryland and can be completed online with the following links.

 - Maryland COVID-19 Emergency Relief Loan Fund: